Every 4th, as a reminder, we repost the dos and don’ts when it comes to Old Glory…

 - When flags are displayed in a row, the U.S. flag goes to the observer’s left.
 Flags of other nations are flown at the same height.
 State and local flags are traditionally flown lower.

 - When used during a marching ceremony or parade with other flags, the U.S. Flag will be to the observer’s left.

-- When flown at half-staff, should be first hoisted to the peak for an instant and then lowered to the half-staff position.
-The flag should be again raised to the peak before it is lowered for the day.
+- When flown at half-staff, it should be first hoisted to the peak for an instant and then lowered to the half-staff position.
+The flag should be raised again to the peak before it is lowered for the day.
 By “half-staff” is meant lowering the flag to one-half the distance between the top and bottom of the staff.
-Crepe streamers may be affixed to spear heads or flagstaffs in a parade only by order of the President of the United States.
+Crepe streamers may be affixed to spearheads or flagstaffs in a parade only by order of the President of the United States.

 - When the flag is displayed over the middle of the street, it should be suspended vertically with the union (blue field of stars) to the north in an east and west street or to the east in a north and south street.

 - When the flag is displayed in a manner other than by being flown from a staff, it should be displayed flat, whether indoors or out.
 When displayed either horizontally or vertically against a wall, the union (blue field of stars) should be uppermost and to the flag’s own right, that is, to the observer’s left.
-When displayed in a window it should be displayed in the same way — with the union or blue field to the left of the observer in the street.
+When displayed in a window, it should be displayed in the same way — with the union or blue field to the observer’s left.